Climate change adaptation

 Ensuring water security for a growing world

 Conflicts over access and demand for water are only expected to intensify in the coming years, leading to chilling predictions that we could experience wars over access to water in the not too distant future.
 Achieving a sustainable balance between supply and demand and making sure we have enough water – of the right quality – for the purpose for which it is needed is key to achieving water security for our growing world.
-However, with the judicious application of smart technologies, sound policy-making, workable regulations, collaboration between the public and private sector, and an appreciation of the real cost of water, it is possible to achieve this goal.
+However, with the judicious application of smart technologies, sound policy-making, workable regulations, a collaboration between the public and private sector, and an appreciation of the real cost of water, it is possible to achieve this goal.

 Although Denmark still has room to improve, particularly when it comes to reusing wastewater and reducing the energy we expend treating it, today we are in a relatively strong position in terms of water resources.
 While geographical factors and resource endowments have undoubtedly helped, careful planning and the development of interrelated regulatory and technical solutions, as well as recognition of the true cost of water and a willingness to pay the price, have also played a central role in creating this strong foundation.

-Protection of groundwater and freshwater resources
+Water security: Protection of groundwater and freshwater resources

 Global demand for water is projected to outstrip supply by 40 % in 2030.
 Currently, it is in areas such as California, the Nile delta in Egypt and the border between Pakistan and India where the problem is most acute.
 Groundwater, that which is stored in rocks beneath the earth’s surface, is far more abundant than fresh surface water, less susceptible to contamination and requires less treatment to make it drinkable.
 Thus, it makes sense to utilise groundwater resources as much as possible.
 However, mapping of a country’s groundwater resources is often only partially completed.
 Lack of accurate knowledge of where or how much water there is in an area often results in over-extraction.